MozeBaltyk/AnsiColt/README.md

 - Here, I can variabilize templates that I push
 - This collection can be available in the Ansible-Galaxy Portal
 - Handle projects in Github and Gitlab, private or public
-- Handle several prject's workflow (local, remote, blank).
+- Handle several project's workflow (local, remote, blank).

 Why do I need it, there is an Ansible-galaxy command for this ? yes, but it does not: